Does it ever occur to you: What do dogs dream about?

 2. Do dogs dream when they move or make noise in their sleep?

 When in deep sleep, dogs show some signs like twitching, murmuring, barking or running.
 These signs indicate they’re dreaming.
 We cannot know about their exact dream but based on their activity while sleeping, we can predict them.
-For instance, if a dog is barking in sleep, they might be running after something in a dream.

 3. Does the Dog’s breed affect dreams?

 Certainly.
 Dreams are very individualistic in people as well as in dogs.
-Coren concludes from his study that small dogs dream frequently but these dreams are of short durations.
+A scientist conducted a study and concluded that small dogs dream frequently but these dreams are of short durations.
 They can even have 60-second dreams every ten minutes.

 On the contrary, large dogs get fewer dreams of a long duration of five minutes also.

 4. How do I know what my dog is dreaming about?

 Dreams occur during REM sleep.
 REM sleep starts after 20 minutes of sleep and lasts for nearly three minutes.
 Observe the movements of your dog very carefully during this duration.
 This is the time when your dog will twitch or make sounds.

 Try to find out if there is any similarity in the movements between the dog’s daily activities and dream movements.

 Based on such movements, you’ll be able to guess if the dog is chasing something or playing with a friend.
 If these are parts of their daily activities, you can assume the dogs are dreaming about them.

-6. How can you contribute to your dog’s dreams?
+5. How can you contribute to your dog’s dreams?

 Yes, you can help your dog have good dreams.
 How?
 If the scientific fact that ‘dogs process their day during sleep’ is true, then make every day happy for your dog.
 This will help them get sweet dreams.